cs161-stanford/cs161-stanford.github.io/policies.md

 	</ul>
 	<b>Exams:</b>
 	<ul>
 		<li> Please do not miss the exams!
-If you know you cannot make one of the exams, you should not take this class.</li>
+If you know you cannot take one of the exams, you should not take this class.</li>
  <li><b>We will not have scheduled alternate-time or make-up exams, and will not accommodate forecastable exam conflicts</b>.
 In particular:
 <ul>
 <li> If you are taking another class at the same time as this one, it is your responsibility to arrange with your other instructor that you can miss their class for our in-class exams; and that you can reschedule their final exam to take our final exam during the regularly scheduled time.</li>
-<li> We cannot accommodate pre-scheduled travel at the same time as one of the exams, even if it is for a very good reason.</li>
+<li> We cannot accommodate pre-scheduled personal travel at the same time as one of the exams, even if it is for a very good reason.</li>
 </ul>
 </li>
 <li> If you miss an exam, by default you will receive a zero on it.</li>